starbugs/icedcoffee/README.md

 full event handling for all drawable objects, buffering of views via OpenGL render textures, and advanced font rendering and type setting using a crossover of CoreText and GL-backed glyph caches.

-Icedcoffee essentially gives you full control of what's on the screen by unlocking the power of graphics hardware without forcing you to deal with the details of OpenGL – it's a perfect match for every developer reaching the limits of UIKit and CoreAnimation.
+Icedcoffee essentially gives you full control of what's on screen by unlocking the power of graphics hardware without forcing you to deal with the details of OpenGL – it's a perfect match for every developer reaching the limits of UIKit and CoreAnimation.